JasonSherry/power-platform/power-platform/guidance/coe/setup-auditlog-http.md

 1. Add a description and expiration in line with your organization's policies.
 Then select **Add**.

-1. Copy and paste the application (client) ID to a text document such as a Notepad file.
+1. Copy and paste the Secret ID to a text document such as a Notepad file.

 1. Select **Overview**, and copy and paste the application (client) ID and directory (tenant) ID values to the same text document.
 Be sure to make a note of which globally unique identifier (GUID) is for which value.
 You need these values when you configure the custom connector.